DreamworldSolutions/dw-form/README.md

   - Deactivates ripple on click
 - Removes left padding from label When label is not available
 - Adds a way to change font style.
 By default it inherits font style from parent element
+- Provides a way to align label to top through `alignTop` property.

 ## Properties

 - label
 - alignEnd
+- alignTop
 - disabled

 ## Theme